-Your questions for interviewers are one extra factor that makes them to understand if you are the right person.
-Is true that you have direct gain.
+Your questions for interviewers are one extra factor that makes them understand if you are the right person.
+It is true that you have direct gain.
 An interview is a way to meet both sides.
 The company wants to meet you and you as well.

-In the first part of interview they want to know more about you, about your skills and knowledge.
-You should do the same, you should know how their are organized, which are the benefits, which are the requests, what platform they use, what technologies or programming language they use.
+In the first part of the interview, they want to know more about you, about your skills and knowledge.
+You should do the same, you should know how there are organized, which are the benefits, which are the requests, what platform they use, what technologies or programming language they use.
 In the end, you must be happy.

 Types of questions for interviewers

 There are two types of questions for your interviews.
-The questions depends by whom are addressed to.
-Can be technical questions or non technical questions.
+The questions depend on whom they are addressed to.
+It can be technical questions or non-technical questions.

-The non-technical questions are focused more for the HR (human resources) discussion.
+The non-technical questions are focused more on the HR (human resources) discussion.
 Here you can ask details like

 - How is the environment;